Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Related Work

-LLMs have been widely used to evaluate the quality of generated text~\cite{Zhao2023} across various domains such as summarization~\cite{Wang2023b}, translation~\cite{Kocmi2023} and personalized text generation~\citet{Wang2023}, often achieving state-of-the-art or competitive correlation with human judgments.

-Our work is related to this general line of research as we use LLMs to generate purchase reasons from user reviews and to evaluate the quality of the extracted explanation.
+While LLMs demonstrate exceptional capabilities in generating text~\cite{Zhao2023}, their tend to hallucinate~\cite{Zhang2023, Huang2023}.
+LLMs have been widely used to evaluate the quality of generated text across various domains~\cite{Zhao2023, Wang2023b, Kocmi2023, Wang2023, Zhang2024}, often achieving state-of-the-art or competitive correlation with human judgments.
+Our work also leverages LLMs as a core tool, employing them to extract purchase reasons from user reviews for dataset creation, evaluate the quality of the dataset, and build a model for predicting purchase reasons.